MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-enrollment.md

 # Plan Education device enrollment

-Understanding and deciding how devices will be enrolled helps you understand how to create groups to use for targeting profiles and applications.
+Understanding and deciding how devices are enrolled helps you understand how to create groups to use for targeting profiles and applications.

 :::image type="content" source="./images/enroll.png" alt-text="The device lifecycle for Intune-managed devices - enrollment" border="false":::